Philadelphia Hit and Run Accident Lawyer

 Potential Pitfalls After A Hit And Run Accident

 If you do not have no-fault insurance, you must prove that you cannot identify the other motorist.
 In addition, you must prove that the other driver was at fault.
 Finally, you must prove the monetary value of your claim.

 Proving that a driver cannot be identified can involve statements from witnesses and officers that the driver fled the scene and has not been able to be identified.
 Fault is based on negligence and can include drunk driving, distracted driving, and any other dangerous driving behaviors that resulted in the crash.
 Often, leaving the scene of an accident creates the assumption that a driver was at fault, but this is not necessarily the case—and you may need to provide additional evidence of fault.

 Proving the extent of your losses is extremely important.
-If your claim is successful, you will need to request the right amount of compensation to cover your losses, because another claim will not be available in the future.
-Your insurance company will almost certainly try to challenge your claimed losses, and you must prove the amount you truly deserve to cover your medical costs, lost wages, and other qualified losses.
-At The Levin Firm, we will conduct a thorough investigation into all these matters to ensure that you recover all the money to which you are entitled through your uninsured motorist claim.
+Your insurance company will almost certainly try to challenge these, and you must prove the amount you truly deserve to cover your medical costs, lost wages, and other qualified losses.
+At The Levin Firm Personal Injury Lawyers, we will conduct a thorough investigation into all aspects of your hit and run case to ensure that you recover all the money to which you are entitled through your uninsured motorist claim.

 Hit and run cases are complex and require attorneys who understand how to aggressively represent their clients.
-At The Levin Firm, our Pennsylvania and New Jersey personal injury attorneys investigate every claim so that we may aggressively and zealously represent our clients and obtain the best possible results.
+At The Levin Firm Personal Injury Lawyers, our Pennsylvania and New Jersey personal injury attorneys investigate every claim so that we may aggressively and zealously represent our clients and obtain the best possible results.

-When you need a Philadelphia, Pennsylvania, or New Jersey personal injury attorney to represent you, a family member, or a friend who was the victim of a hit and run accident, contact The Levin Firm.
+When you need a New Jersey, Pennsylvania, or Philadelphia personal injury attorney to represent you, a family member, or a friend who was the victim of a hit and run accident, contact The Levin Firm Personal Injury Lawyers.